RuhlMirko/roadmap-projects/README.md

 To view any project locally:

 1. Clone this repository.
-2. Open the desired project folder.
+2. Open `index.html` in your browser.
-3. Open `index.html` in your browser.
+3. Browse any project with the main page.

 ## Projects